gnowoel/exphbs/docs/helpers.md

 # Helpers

-Modules located in a defined directory will be autoloaded as view helpers.
-By default, the directory is `views/helpers`.
-But we can customize it with `view helpers` application setting.
+By default, modules located in `views/helpers` will be autoloaded as view helpers.
+The directory can be customized with the `view helpers` application setting.
 Note subdirectories are not supported.
 A module in a subdirectory will be simply ignored.

-exphbs also exposes the vanilla `handlebars` object, which can be used to register helpers if you prefer doing it manually.
+exphbs also exposes the vanilla `handlebars` object, which can be used to manually register helpers.

 ## Autoloading

 A helper module should expose a single function with signature `function(handlebars)`.
-The filename (without extension) of the module will be used as the helper name.
+When registering, the filename (without extension) of the module will be used as the helper name.

-If we create a file `hello.js` with following content under `views/helpers`:
+Suppose we create a file `views/helpers/hello.js` with the following content:

 ```javascript
 module.exports = function(handlebars) {